-The input impedance $(Z{\rm IN})$ of an amplifier may be measured by means of a special calibrated input-voltage divider.
+The input impedance (Z{IN}) of an amplifier may be measured by means of a special calibrated input-voltage divider.
 The test setup is shown in Fig. 3-9.

-In this arrangement, the test signal of a selected frequency is applied to the input terminals of the amplifier through a calibrated variable resistor, $R{\rm s}$.
-This puts $R{\rm s}$ in series with the input impedance (Z{iN}) of the amplifier.
-An electronic AC voltmeter/millivoltmeter (VTVM or TVM) is arranged with a switch so that the signal voltage E_1 to the input of R_s and Z{1N} in series may be read when switch S is at position A, and the signal voltage E_2 at the amplifier input terminals may be read when S is at B. The amplifier is switched ON and is terminated by load resistor R_1 , whose resistance equals the rated output impedance of the amplifier.
-The generator output voltage E, must be chosen such that the amplifier is not overdriven during the test.
-This impedance measurement is based upon the fact that when resistance R_s equals amplifier input impedance Z{1N} , amplifier input voltage E_2 is half of the generator output voltage E_1 .
-It is necessary only to adjust resistance R_s to the point at which E_2 (switch S at position B) equals $0.5 E_1$ (switch S at position A), whereupon the value of amplifier input impedance may be read from the ohms-calibrated dials of R{st}
+In this arrangement, the test signal of a selected frequency is applied to the input terminals of the amplifier through a calibrated variable resistor, R_s .
+This puts R_s in series with the input impedance (Z{IN}) of the amplifier.
+An electronic ac voltmeter/millivoltmeter (FETVM or VTVM) is arranged with a switch so that the signal voltage E_1 to the input of R_S and Z{IN} in series may be read when switch S is at position A, and the signal voltage E_2 at the amplifier input terminals may be read when S is at B. The amplifier is switched ON and is terminated by load resistor R_L , whose resistance equals the rated output impedance of the amplifier.
+The generator output voltage E_1 must be chosen such that the amplifier is not overdriven during the test.
+This impedance measurement is based upon the fact that when resistance R_S equals amplifier input impedance Z{IN} , amplifier input voltage E_2 is half of the generator output voltage E_1 .
+It is necessary only to adjust resistance R_S to the point at which E_2 (switch S at position B) equals 0.5 E_1 (switch S at position A), whereupon the value of amplifier input impedance may be read from the ohms-calibrated dials of R_S .

-- Set up test circuit as shown in Fig. 3-9. - Load resistance $R{\rm L}$ must be equal to the rated output impedance of the amplifier and must be capable of handling at least twice the rated output power of the amplifier. - With variable resistor R_s set to maximum resistance, throw switch S to position A and adjust output of the generator to a voltage level that will not overload the amplifier.
-Record voltage as E_1 . - Throw switch S to position B and readjust R_s until meter reads half of E_1 .
-Record as E_2 . - Return S to position A and recheck E_1 .
-If E_1 is not exactly twice E_2 , reset resistor R_s , return S to B, and recheck E_2 . - Continue to throw S back and forth between A and B while checking the voltage at each position of the switch. - When E_2 is exactly 0.5 E_1 , and E_1 remains exactly $2E_2$, the resistance setting of variable resistor R_s equals the input impedance of the amplifier: $Z{IN} = R_s$.
+• Set up test circuit as shown in Fig. 3-9.

+• Load resistance $R{\rm L}$ must be equal to the rated output impedance of the amplifier and must be capable of handling at least twice the rated output power of the amplifier.

+• With variable resistor R_s set to maximum resistance, throw switch S to position A and adjust output of the generator to a voltage level that will not overload the amplifier.
+Record voltage as E_1 .

+• Throw switch S to position B and readjust $R{\rm S}$ until meter reads half of E_1 .
+Record as E_2 .

+• Return S to position A and recheck E_1 .
+If E_1 is not exactly twice E_2 , reset resistor R_S , return S to B, and recheck E_2 .

+• Continue to throw S back and forth between A and B while checking the voltage at each position of the switch.

+• When E_2 is exactly 0.5 E_1 , and E_1 remains exactly $2E_2$, the resistance setting of variable resistor R_s equals the input impedance of the amplifier: $Z{IN} = R_s$.
 If the R_s dial has previously been calibrated in ohms, the impedance may be read directly from the dial; otherwise, R_s must be temporarily disconnected and its resistance setting checked with an ohmmeter or bridge.

+The input impedance of an amplifier can be measured also by the resistance/balance method (see Sec.
+3.6 and Fig. 3-4) if the amplifier input is placed at Z_x in Fig. 3-4.
+Also, the voltmeter/ammeter method (Sec.
+3.2 and Fig. 3-1) and the ammeter method (Sec.
+3.3 and Fig. 3-2) can be used, provided the meters are sensitive enough to indicate the low signal levels required (millivolts or microvolts, and milliamperes or microamperes).
+In each of these alternate methods of measurement, the amplifier must be switched on.